DuhaimeLab/VirusHostInteractionPredictor/design_documents/datasets.md

 The training and testing of the machine learning model uses the following datasets:
 - Host range data (lab-tested knowledge of which virus infect which host).
-This data came from 3 major sources (NCBI viral database, the Nahant Collection, and a large scale host range experiment against Staphylococcus)
+This data came from 3 major sources (NCBI viral database, the Nahant Collection, and a large scale host range experiment against Staphylococcus).
+This data was manually curated and digitized.
 - Sequences of viruses and hosts corresponding to the viruses and hosts in the host range dataset

 There are a total of 8,849 pairs in the host range dataset.